Best Linux Patch Management Tools

 Here is our list of the ten Linux Patch Management tools:

-2. NinjaOne Patch Management (FREE TRIAL) This cloud platform offers multi-tenanted accounts that are ideal for use by MSPs to manage client systems, including watching over endpoints running Linux, macOS, or Windows.
+1. NinjaOne Patch Management EDITOR’S CHOICE This cloud platform offers multi-tenanted accounts that are ideal for use by MSPs to manage client systems, including watching over endpoints running Linux, macOS, or Windows.
 Access a 14-day free trial.

 3. Ivanti Neurons for Patch Intelligence Web-based patch management tool for Linux, Unix, and Mac.
 It comes with automatic patch deployment, scheduling, and testing.
 It also includes a customizable reports system.